ElDuke717/ubiquitous-invention/README.md

 - **Graphs & Visualizations**: Visualize monthly and annual expenses with graphical representation.
 - **Expense Management**: Add and edit individual expenses, and delete them with a confirmation dialog.
 - **Journal & Credit Management**: Keep track of personal finance-related journal entries and manage credit cards.
+- **72T Calculator**: Calculate the amount you can withdraw from your retirement account without penalty and track the remaining balance over time.
+- **Authentication** Add users manually to control access to the application.
+There is no registration and users are added manually to the database for added security.

 ---